oetiker/sourcey-buildpack/README.md

 ## `SourceyBuild.sh`

-In this script your required thirdparty software.
+This script builds the third party software you require.
 You are free to move about the cabin as long as the result of your effort ends up in the right location.
 There are two environment variables which help you in this:

-`PREFIX` pointing to `/home/vcap/app/sourcey` as this is the place where your compiled software will end up at runtime.
+`PREFIX` pointing to `$HOME/app/sourcey` as this is the place where your compiled software will end up at runtime.
+(Note that HOME at build time points to /home/vcap while HOME at runtime points to /home/vcap/app!).

-`BUILD_DIR` pointing to `/tmp/staged/app` where the cloudfoundry droplet build process expects to find the results of your compile efforts to reside.
+`BUILD_DIR` pointing to the dirctory where the cloudfoundry droplet build process expects to find the files necessary for running your app to reside.

 At the end of your script all software must be installed in `$PREFIX`.